 BMW, Chevrolet, Dodge, and Ford may have different types of engines inside them, but they all work the same way.
 Simply put, an internal combustion engine (the engine found in vehicles) is a heat engine that converts energy from the heat of burning gasoline to mechanical work or torque.
 The torque is applied to the wheels, which make your car move.
-Engines have pistons that move up and down metal tubes called cylinders.
+Engines have pistons that move up and down metal tubes called “cylinders.”
 Pistons are connected to a crankshaft via rods and move up and down to power the crankshaft, which then powers the wheels of your car.
-Vehicles will have between 2 and 12 cylinders in its engine.
+Vehicles will have between 2 and 12 cylinders in their engines.

-An engine's pistons are powered by thousands of controlled explosions created by mixing fuel with oxygen, creating combustions.
-The heat and expanding gases from these mini-explosions push down on the piston in the cylinder, causing movement.
+An engine's pistons are powered by thousands of controlled explosions created by mixing fuel with oxygen, thus creating combustions.
+The heat and expanding gases from these small explosions push down on the piston in the cylinder, causing movement.
 Engines need air (namely oxygen) to burn fuel.
 During the intake stroke, valves open to allow the piston to act like a syringe as it moves downward, drawing in ambient air through the engine's intake system.
-When the piston reaches the bottom of its stroke, the intake valves close, effectively sealing the cylinder for the compression stroke, which is in the opposite direction as the intake stroke.
+When the piston reaches the bottom of its stroke, the intake valves close, effectively sealing the cylinder for the compression stroke, which is in the opposite direction of the intake stroke.
 The upward movement of the piston compresses the intake charge.
 We at Renson Automotive in Campbell know all about how engines work and can make the appropriate repairs as efficiently as possible.

 Here are some of our tips for preventative maintenance to keep your engine running smoothly and avoid major problems:

 Some warning signs of a faulty engine include: